a tes souhaits!

-Tokyo is not only a heaven for sushi lovers, beef lovers and ramen lovers, but also a dessert heaven. a tes souhaits is the No.1 cake shop in Tokyo according to the Japanese food guide Tabelog.
+Tokyo is not only a heaven for sushi lovers, beef lovers and ramen lovers, but also a dessert heaven.
+If you love desserts, you shouldn't miss out a tes souhaits is the No.1 cake shop in Tokyo according to Tabelog.

 The owner-chef Hideki Kawamura has won several famous international patisserie awards and opened a tes souhaits in 2001. a tes souhaits housed in a residential neighbourhood in between Nishi-Ogikubo and Kichijoji.
 It is not that hard to find if you walking down the main street from either Nishi-Ogikubo station or Kichijoji Station because there's always long queue in front of the shop, especially on weekends.